 The timing and trigger conditions clearly identify when a risk response is commenced.
-This is important because the risk response initiation may depend on external conditions.
-The timing may simply be the schedule for implementing the risk response (e.g., risk response strategy will be implemented on June 24).
-Risk-response triggers are conditions-other than the risk becoming reality-that will cause the risk response to occur (e.g., begin risk response if project is over budget by more than 10% at any quarterly review).
+Timing may simply be a schedule for implementing the risk response (e.g., risk response strategy will be implemented on June 24).
+Alternatively, the risk response may be triggered by conditions-other than the risk becoming reality (e.g., implement response if project is over budget by more than 10% at any quarterly review).